Representation Of Commercial Clients

 A large part of my career has been spent investigating and litigating claims for unfair or deceptive trade practices, in private practice as well as for the United States government agency (the Federal Trade Commission) that enforces the primary federal law prohibiting such practices.

 State law claims for deceptive or unfair trade practices are often brought together with fraud claims but, unlike such claims, do not usually require proof of an intention to deceive.
 In any action where fraud is an issue, a claim for unfair or deceptive trade practices may also be asserted.
 In recent years, many consumer class actions have been brought under state deceptive and unfair trade practices statutes.

 I have defended corporations and their officers in investigations and civil suits brought by the FTC.
 I have also provided consulting services to other lawyers defending FTC actions who have sought my assistance and experience.
-As Of Counsel to a South Florida law firm, I advise it on Antitrust matters, including an action by a Central Florida public hospital against a vertically integrated health care system, seeking to halt a merger/acquisition and stop other anticompetitive actions.

 I have represented Florida corporations and their presidents in investigations and enforcement actions, by the Florida Attorney General’s office and a California district attorney’s office, concerning alleged unfair and deceptive marketing and sales practices.